 - Need to mitigate risk and ensure compliance in a highly regulated environment

-Automic Release Automation (ARA) connects digital and mainframe applications, automates them and incorporates them in an automated workflow.
-The results are remarkable – two ARA customers saw the following improvements:
+CA Automic Release Automation (CA ARA) connects digital and mainframe applications, automates them and incorporates them in an automated workflow.
+The results are remarkable – two CA ARA customers saw the following improvements:

 - 36x faster – three days reduced to two hours

 - 12.5 man-years saved